Utah-CS3550-Fall-2023/assignments/hw2.md

 | ![The profile page in a narrow browser window](screenshots/profile-narrow.png) | ![The profile page](screenshots/profile.png) | ![The profile page in a wide browser window](screenshots/profile-wide.png) |

 This effect is tricky to replicate.
 You will need to use `width`, `padding`, and the `calc` and `max` operators.
+You may use `%` units if it helps.
 Make sure to test it at various widths.
 Make sure that the navigation banner and main content behaves correctly in all five HTML pages.

 Also make sure that the link inside each action card is at the right end of the card, at any page width.